ahd959/Linux-Server-Configuration/ReadMe.md

 cd catalog
 nano catalog.wsgi
 ```
-Then place this line in it
+Then place these lines in it
 ```python
 activate_this = '/var/www/catalog/catalog/venv3/bin/activate_this.py'
 with open(activate_this) as file_: